-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 Furthermore, at the Sub-Fund level, investee companies are screened for good governance principles at the point of investment and on an ongoing basis.
-This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance, and is based on third party data, and/or a proprietary assessment.
-A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third party data is lacking, The Sub-Investment Manager applies these principles by assessing issues including but not limited to: companies' board composition and oversight, executive compensations, labor management and human capital, and tax controversies.
+This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance,

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. and is based on third party data, and/or a proprietary assessment.
+A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third party data is lacking, the Sub-Investment Manager applies these principles by assessing issues including but not limited to: companies' board composition and oversight, executive compensation, labor management and human capital, and tax controversies.
 The selection of these specific indicators is subject to change from time to time although the overall principles will remain.
 Where the Sub-Investment Manager identifies any areas for improvement, and subject to an overall assessment of good governance, it may engage with the relevant investee company to seek improvements before choosing to divest, which will typically occur within 90 days.
-The assessment is not applicable to any cash, cash equivalent or derivatives investment.
+The assessment is not applicable to any cash, cash equivalent or derivatives investment or investments in securities issued by sovereigns or government-related entities.